ThiagoAnd/Python/README.md

 # Python
-Projects involving Javascript as a base
+Projects involving Python as a base